 Time to think about different ways of thinking!

-This means we have to move away from words, from verbal language, and access our sensory-based thinking world that is hidden under all of our verbal language activity.
+This means we must move away from words, from verbal language, and access our sensory-based thinking world that is hidden under all our verbal language activity.
 Let us start by using Temple Grandin’s definition for thinking - thinking is solving a problem under a new condition.
 The way each one of us goes about thinking and solving a problem under a new condition can vary greatly.

 Verbal Thought is linear by nature.
 It’s the voice that you hear in your head saying each word of a sentence either silently or aloud, whether you are reading or not.
 Verbal thinkers can only think as fast as they can speak, and some of them speak very quickly.
 (Bill Allen conversation, 8-2020)